OpenGATE/GateBenchmarks/README.md

 **STILL WORK IN PROGRESS**

+# How to deal with LFS:
+* To avoid to exceed Github LFS quota, the binary data are pointers (symbolic links) to a Gitlab subdirectory (https://gitlab.in2p3.fr/opengate/gatebenchmarks_data)
+* If you clone the repository for the first time, use `--recursive` option to download the subdirectory
+* To pull new commits of the subdirectory, you can do: `git submodule update --recursive --remote`
+* If you already have the repository without the subdirectory, you can do: `git submodule update --init --recursive`

 # How to propose a new test ?

 * Create a Gate macro in a folder, with the subfolders `data`, `mac`and `output` (see folder `t1` for example)